samisalreadytaken/keyframes/README.md

 ### Implementation notes
 Position and angle values are interpolated using Catmull-Rom splines between two consecutive keyframes.

-FOV values are linearly interpolated between two consecutive _FOV keys_, independent of the pos-ang keys.
+FOV values are interpolated between two consecutive _FOV keys_, independent of the pos-ang keys.
 Thus, the FOV data on the very first (KEY 0) keyframe is discarded.
 The playback starts with FOV set to data on KEY 1.
 If KEY 1 FOV data is omitted, it is set to 90.

 Modifying the position or angle data, including camera roll, of any key requires compilation before seeing the changes in playback.
 Whereas for FOV datas, the user can see their changes in playback without having to recompile.